 We celebrate the cultural diversity of our community and foster good relationships between people of different groups.

-We are aware that prejudice and stereotyping is caused by low self-image and ignorance.
+We are aware that low self-image and ignorance contribute to prejudice and stereotyping.
 Through positive educational experiences and support for each individual's point of view, we aim to promote positive social attitudes and respect for all.